fbpx

 Family: Fabaceae subfamily Mimosoideae

-Acacia cardiophylla is widely known as the Wyalong Wattle and is said to grow to a height of four metres.
-The plants in our cold climate garden, reach a height of two metres with a similar spread.
+Acacia cardiophylla is widely known as the Wyalong Wattle and will generally grow to a height of around 4 metres, spreading to several metres wide.

-Acacia cardiophylla is found on the western slopes of NSW from near Dubbo to the West Wyalong area.
+Acacia cardiophylla is endemic to NSW, found on the western slopes of NSW from near Dubbo to the Wagga Wagga area with other records outside this range mostly recording naturalisations.
+Records in Victoria are from introductions.

 It grows in dry sclerophyll woodlands and mallee woodlands on red sands and rocky soils.